Hochschild dimensions of tilting objects: Generation time for tilting objects

 \begin{remark} The condition

 for an exceptional collection $E_0,\ldots,E_n$ can be viewed as first order approximation to being pullback.
-This condition, as noted previously, is stronger than being cyclic.
-However, all cyclic exceptional collections in this paper are, in fact, pullback.
-It would be interesting to ascertain the precise relationship between the notion of cyclic, the above condition, and the notion of pullback. \end{remark}
+This condition, as noted previously, is stronger than being strongly cyclic.
+However, all strongly cyclic exceptional collections in this paper are, in fact, pullback.
+It would be interesting to ascertain the precise relationship between the notion of strong cyclicity, condition \ref{eqn:strong cyclic}, and the notion of pullback. \end{remark}

-When $X$ is Fano, and $T$ is a pullback tilting bundle, then Proposition 7.2 of \cite{V} states that $\text{End}(\pi^*T)$ is a noncommutative crepant resolution of the anti-canonical ring.
-Hence all of the tilting bundles of generation time two produce noncommutative crepant resolutions.
-As it turns out, any noncommutative crepant resolution $A$ of a affine Gorenstein variety $S$ will have global dimension equal to the dimension of $S$ (see \cite{SV} Theorem 2.2).
-In this situation, once again, Theorem~\ref{main theorem} is quickly verified.
+Pullback bundles have also appeared in \cite{V} and are closely related to noncommutative crepant resolutions.
+When $X$ is Fano, and $T$ is a pullback tilting bundle, then Proposition 7.2 of loc. cit. states that $\text{End}(\pi^*T)$ is a noncommutative crepant resolution of the anti-canonical ring.
+Van den Bergh proves the following in Proposition 7.3 of loc. cit.:

+\begin{theorem} Every del Pezzo surface admits a pullback tilting bundle (which is not necessarily a sum of line bundles). \end{theorem}